Testosterone Сypionate: Relief you can feel, but what about fertility?

 - Worsening snoring, gasping at night, or daytime sleepiness, suggesting possible sleep apnea

-- Breast tenderness or swelling from conversion of testosterone to estrogen in some men
+- Breast tenderness or swelling related to changes in estradiol in some men

 - Changes in mood, such as feeling more on edge, especially right after injections